ibm-cloud-docs/vpc/block_storage_vpc_expand_vol_about.md

 _z/OS_ When you expand Block Storage volume capacity on an existing z/OS virtual server instance, a new device address is broadcasted to the users with the additional storage size.
 {: tip}

+Customers with special access to volume profiles within the defined performance family can expand their `sdp` volumes even if the volumes are not attached to a running virtual server instance.
+The maximum capacity is 32,000 GB.
+The steps for increasing the capacity are the same as for the other profiles.
+{: preview}

 ### Boot volumes
 {: #expand-boot-vols}